garlicbulb-puzhuo/ggo/docs/git.md

 $ git commit -m "commit message"
 $ git push origin HEAD
 ```
-After the above is done, you will find a new feature branch is greated on github
+After the above is done, you will find a new feature branch is created on github